warp.fem

 Quadrature using space node points as quadrature points

-Note that in contrast to the nodal=True flag for integrate(), this quadrature odes not make any assumption about orthogonality of shape functions, and is thus safe to use for arbitrary integrands.
+Note that in contrast to the nodal=True flag for integrate(), using this quadrature does not imply any assumption about orthogonality of shape functions, and is thus safe to use for arbitrary integrands.

 Parameters: